edoctoor/edoctoor.github.io/README.md

 because they get a much greater yeald.
 But shouldn't common sense trump over profit?

+It almost feels like money is spent on creating illnesses, and then profit is made from selling the product that reduces the symptoms; when will it be obvous that it better to spend our money and time making a healthier world?

 Currently, there is no way for things to change for the better and I have know idea what would be needed for the world to become a better place, and hopefully this might be the place that inspires